ramenguy99/xpg/ROADMAP.md

             vs what is useful for pipeline instantiation and can be done only once at start.
-            [x] maybe add other hooks / callbacks to Pipeline object to make this split more obvious init vs create seems useful, even though they both need reflection, can just call it twice at start [-] maybe add helpers that are commonly used in this kind of pipeline creation step (keep in mind that often some inputs / logic comes from outside).
+            [x] maybe add other hooks / callbacks to Pipeline object to make this split more obvious init vs create seems useful, even though they both need reflection, can just call it twice at start [x] maybe add helpers that are commonly used in this kind of pipeline creation step (keep in mind that often some inputs / logic comes from outside).
 Do this later with more apps / viewer.
     - [x] Fix reflection serialization / deserialization
     - [-] Slang not outputting binding decoration when using parameter block, but reflection seems to get it?
 Bug in slang?